Visa requirements for Bosnia and Herzegovina citizens

 Visa requirements for Bosnia and Herzegovina citizens are administrative entry restrictions by the authorities of other states placed on citizens of Bosnia and Herzegovina.

-Bosnia and Herzegovina citizens had visa-free or visa on arrival access to 117 countries and territories, ranking the Bosnia and Herzegovina passport 47th place overall, according to the Henley Passport Index.
+As of 2025, Bosnia and Herzegovina citizens had visa-free or visa on arrival access to 122 countries and territories, ranking the Bosnia and Herzegovina passport 43rd, tied with Albanian passport in the world according to the Henley Passport Index.

 In 2016, the Bosnia and Herzegovina passport was declared one of the five passports with the most improved rating since 2006.